 Many deer hunters, including archery deer hunters, use tree stands to put them in a position to spot and shoot deer as they come through higher-traffic areas.
 Better yet, a tree stand hunter often has other trees and places they would like to set up a tree stand — but they don’t want to move an existing tree stand that’s already in a pretty good spot.
 So for bowhunters who hunt from tree stands, an extra stand is very often a great bowhunting gift idea.
-The Muddy Rebel 2.5 Tree Stand is a two-person ladder stand.
-Ladder stands tend to blend comfort with stability, and they’re especially good for younger or older hunters.
-One nice feature of the Muddy Rebel 2.5 is the flip up seats that let one person stand while the other sits.
-If you truly only want a single-person stand, try the X-Stand Treestands The Duke.
+The Muddy Partner 2-Person Tree Stand is a “ladder stand,” and ladder stands tend to blend comfort with stability.
+They’re especially good for younger or older hunters.
+If you truly only want a single-person stand, try the sweet Millennium L110 21-ft Single Ladder Stand.

 One of the leading causes of severe and life-threatening accidents for bowhunters is falling from treestands.
 All tree stand hunters can fall on the way up and on the way down, but bowhunters are at particular risk because of the space and angles required to draw a bow and make a shot while maintaining their balance.
 The answer is to use a safety harness, but many hunters haven’t made the investment in the nominal cost to use them — which makes a safety harness a very good gift for a bowhunter who uses treestands.